FEMA Fire Management Assistance Declaration – Oklahoma Clear Pond Fire

 Fannie Mae’s Natural Disaster Relief Policies

-FEMA Fire Management Assistance Declaration – California Hurst Fire
+FEMA Fire Management Assistance Declaration – Oklahoma Little Salt Creek Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Hurst Fire on January 7, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the Little Salt Creek Fire on March 14, 2025.
 The following counties have been approved for assistance:

 Public Assistance: